Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: acknowledgement

 \section{acknowledgement}

 We warmly acknowledge the very insightful conversations with Sirio Belli, Charlie Conroy, Daniel Eisenstein, Rohan Naidu, Dylan Nelson, Sandro Tacchella, and Annalisa Pillepich for insightful conversation.
+We also acknowledge the referee for their constructive comments that improved the quality and presentation of this manuscript.
 R.E. thanks the support by the Institute for Theory and Computation (ITC) at the Center for Astrophysics (CFA).
 We also thank the supercomputer facilities at Harvard university where most of the simulation work was done.
 MV acknowledges the support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, and NSF grants AST-1814053, AST-1814259 and AST-1909831.
 SB is supported by the Harvard University through the ITC Fellowship.
-FM acknowledges the support through the Program "Rita Levi Montalcini" of the Italian MIUR.
+FM acknowledges the support through the Program ``Rita Levi Montalcini" of the Italian MIUR.
 The TNG50 simulation was realized with computer time granted by Gauss Centre for Supercomputing (GCS) under the GCS Large-Scale Projects GCS-DWAR on GCS share of the supercomputer Hazel Hen at HLRS.

 \textit{Software:} h5py \citep{2016arXiv160804904D}, matplotlib \citep{2007CSE.....9...90H}, numpy \citep{2011CSE....13b..22V}, pandas \citep{mckinney2010data}, seaborn \citep{2020zndo...3629446W}, scipy \citep{2007CSE.....9c..10O}.